The Internet as We Know It Is Dying

 So what’s next for the internet?
 If the internet as we know it is dying, what will rise from its ashes?
 One possibility is that the internet as we know it won’t leave, it will just get worse.
 People will continue to stay on the same old websites even as these websites get objectively worse and squeeze us for more of our cash.
 Competitors will crop up, and perhaps the list of big websites will see some turnover, but ultimately the pattern won’t change much and these big web platforms will continue putting profit over their users.
 If this happens, people will probably use the internet less, or at least in a much more passive way than they did previously.
 Perhaps this won’t be so bad though, as we’ll all finally have an excuse to touch some grass.

 Of course, there are more optimistic possibilities.
 I’ve already written about how the Fediverse and ActivityPub are an excellent example of what a decentralized social media could be.
 But perhaps the future will look like something different entirely.
-While the return of a decentralized web sounds like an enticing possibility, with search engines becoming dominated by AI summarizers summarizing AI-generated content, finding relevant content may prove more challenging than ever.
+While the return of a decentralized web sounds like an enticing possibility, with search engines becoming dominated by AI summarizers summarizing AI-generated content and finding relevant content may prove more challenging than ever.
 But the internet is nothing if not innovative, and perhaps there will be new ways to discover niche blogs and websites, or perhaps recommendations will simply spread by word of mouth.
 These options may see a future internet with less polish and smaller budgets than the internet as we know it, but they will almost certainly be more user-centric.
 I’m no fortune teller, so I can’t say where the internet will go from here, but I can say that a shift is definitely taking place.
 For those who care about what the internet becomes, it would be wise to watch what happens next.